bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 A graph element can be a node or a link (edge or outer name).
 Additionally, each mapped link has to be explicitly specified under the object `"links"` in each rule JSON object.

-The map must contain all tracking maps for all rules.
+This file must contain all tracking maps for all rules.

 Example: `--tracking=sample/petrinet-simple/map.json`